 The DEA's Microgram Bulletin publishes testing results from regional labs around the United States.

-A government police organization based in Ediburgh, Scotland.
-SDEA has an analytical lab and tests a wide variety of illegal and pharmaceutical drugs that the Scottish police encounter in their work.
+Renamed the Scottish Crime and Drug Enforcement Agency in 2006, this governmental police organization was dissolved in 2013, when its activities were subsumed under Police Scotland.
+SDEA/SCDEA had an analytical lab and tested a wide variety of illegal and pharmaceutical drugs that the Scottish police encounter in their work.